k15a/playgrounds/Readme.md

 We currently have templates for React, Preact and styled-components.
 We try to keep the templates as simple as possible because nobody wants to delete code they don't need.

 You can override the existing templates or create a new template in your `~/.playgrounds/templates` directory.
 Create a new directory with the template name and put everything there you want.
-Then you can use the template with `playgorunds --template <template-name>`.
+Then you can use the template with `playgrounds --template <template-name>`.

 🦄